 Compact Fluorescent Overheating

 Many places are banning the sale of incandescent light bulbs or are about to, and are making Compact Fluorescent Lamps (CFL) mandatory.
 Energy saving has been proven beyond any doubt, although there are some CFL things to be aware of.
 I have been using Compact Fluorescent replacements since they first came on the market.
 Here are some unofficial observations.
+(Fluorescent or florescent spelling?
+Both are used extensively.)

 Remember to use compact fluorescent bulbs only in open or well ventilated sockets.
 The base gets warm from the electronics inside.
 If overheating occurs, this can happen.